leaf-ai/studio-go-runner/README.md

 If a local deployment of an S3 compatible service is being used then the endpoint entry for the storage section can point at your local host, for example a minio.io server.

-Copyright &copy 2019-2020 Cognizant Digital Business, Evolutionary AI.
+Copyright © 2019-2020 Cognizant Digital Business, Evolutionary AI.
 All rights reserved.
 Issued under the Apache 2.0 license.